Other plant databases & plant-related sites

 Vascular Plants of North Carolina

-This website will eventually provide a compendium of all of the vascular plant taxa known to occur in North Carolina, or to have been reported as occurring in the state, with information on the relative rarity or abundance of each taxon, information on the geographic range, habitat, flowering and fruiting periods, and comments on the taxonomy and other notable features of each taxon.
+This website provides a refreshing review of all of the vascular plant taxa known to occur in North Carolina, or to have been reported as occurring in the state, with information on the relative rarity or abundance of each taxon, the geographic range, habitat, flowering and fruiting periods, and comments on the taxonomy and other notable features of each taxon.

 Grass Manual on the Web